 Q. Can foreign startups apply?

-A. Yes but they have to pay for their membership costs in cash.
-Foreign companies are not permitted to roll their SVLink costs into a convertible note, even if they are affiliated with UC.
-Your startup has to be incorporated in one of the 50 US states to take advantage of the no/low cash payment option.
+A. Yes.
+But your startup has to be incorporated in one of the 50 US states to take advantage of the no/low cash payment option.
 In any case, incorporating a startup in the US is a fast process (1 week) and costs less than $1,000.

 Q. What is the term of the program?

 Q. Do you follow a cohort system (three months or so)?

 A. No. This program is for 1 year.
 We believe that three months is too short of a time period to make a meaningful impact on the startup.